cfsworkload/mobileTelco/README.md

 1. Log into your Bluemix account and space.

   `cf login`
-2. Log into your Cloud Foundry IBM Containers.
+2. Initialize your IBM Containers CLI.

   `cf ic login`
 3. List your current external IP addresses.